janelia-flyem/dvid/README.md

 Each of the above is handled by built-in data types via a [Level 2 REST HTTP API](http://martinfowler.com/articles/richardsonMaturityModel.html) implemented by Go language packages within the *datatype* directory.
-When dealing with novel data, we typically use the generic *keyvalue* data type and store JSON-encoded or binary data until we understand the desired access patterns and API.
-When we outgrow the *keyvalue* type's GET, POST, and DELETE operations, we create a custom data type package with a specialized HTTP API.

 DVID is primarily written in Go and supports different storage backends, a REST HTTP API, command-line access (likely minimized in near future), and a FUSE frontend to at least